alexli8/alexli8.github.io/_pages/about.md

   - /about.html
 ---

 &emsp;&ensp;  I am currently a master student in the School of Software and Microeletronics at Peking University and my major is Computer Science.
+I  am interested in theoretical computer science and its interplay with combinatorics, algebra and analysis.

-I graduated from Shandong University where I got B.S. degree with grades 4.57/5 and grades ranking 1/28 majoring in Computational Mathematics.
-In 2019, I was admitted to Peking University.
-I participated in many mathematical competitions and mathematical modeling contests, which help me cultivate excellent mathematical modeling and analysis ability, strong hands-on system building skills and highly motivation to solve challenging problems.
+&emsp;&ensp; I received my B.S. degree in School of Mathematics from Shandong University, China.
+My undergraduate grade point was 4.56/5 which ranked 1/28, and I got one national scholarship and two first-class scholarships at Shandong University.
+I participated in many mathematical competitions and mathematical modeling contests, which help me cultivate a solid foundation of mathematics and highly motivation to solve challenging problems.

 &emsp;&ensp;  In addition, I am enthusiastic about research and have tenacity to face failure.
 Except mathematical modeling contest papar, I have no publication for now because of my professional master degree in Peking University which requires me to complete an one-year internship.
-After finished two company internships,  now I am  a research intern in [Shandong Institute of Advanced Technology](http://www.sdiat.cn/).
+Recently, I am applying Ph.D and research intern in theoretical computer science.

-&emsp;&ensp;  In my freshman year, I failed a 6 credits mathematics course, which resulted in my grades ranking being 23/28.
-In the next two years, I studied very hard to overcome difficulties in mathematics learning and got grades ranking 1/28 finally.
-During this period, I chose various courses and developed solid mathematics foundation.
-Meanwhile, I received lots of awards, honors and scholarships.
-[Here](https://mp.weixin.qq.com/s/8xiYZdwlquxZYcx8gpXJ6Q) is related Chinese report from Shandong University official media .

 &emsp;&ensp;  Below are my detailed experiences and corresponding electronic materials.